 Falafel is made from chickpeas, which are rich in protein.
 A serving of falafel can provide up to 5 grams of protein, making it a great alternative to meat or other animal-based protein sources.
 This makes falafel a perfect addition to a vegetarian or vegan diet.
 Vegetarian and Vegan: Falafel is made from plant-based ingredients

-Mediterranean Diet: Falafel is a common dish in Middle Eastern cuisine, which is part of the Mediterranean diet.
+Mediterranean Diet: Falafel is a typical dish in Middle Eastern cuisine, which is part of the Mediterranean diet.
 This diet emphasizes whole grains, legumes, vegetables, fruits, and healthy fats like olive oil.
 When consumed in moderation, falafel can be a healthy addition to this diet.

 Gluten-Free Diet: Traditional falafel recipes are usually gluten-free, using chickpea or fava bean flour instead of wheat flour.
 However, it is essential to check the specific ingredients and preparation methods to ensure the falafel is gluten-free, especially at restaurants.